biopragmatics/semra/src/semra/templates/config-summary.md

 are typically an underestimate.
 {% endif %}

-{{ summary_df.to_markdown() }}
+{{ summary.summary_df.to_markdown() }}

-There are a total of {{ summary_df["terms"].sum() }} terms across the {{ summary_df.index | length }} resources.
+There are a total of {{ "{:,}".format(summary.number_pyobo_unavailable) }} terms across the {{ summary.summary_df.index | length }} resources.

-## Summarize the Mappings

-In order to summarize the mappings, we're going to load them, index them, and count the number of mappings between each pair of resources.
-The self-mapping column is the count of terms in the resource.
-We'll do this to the raw mappings first, then to the processed mappings, then compare them.
+## Raw Mapping Summary

-First, we summarize the raw mappings, i.e., the mappings that are directly available from the sources
+The raw mappings are the ones directly read from the {{ configuration.inputs | length }} sources.

+- This table is symmetric, i.e., taking into account mappings from both the source and target.
+- Diagonals represent the number of entities in the resource (or the number that are observed in the mappings, in some cases)
+- All predicate types are combined in this table.

 {{ overlap_results.raw_counts_df.to_markdown() }}

+## Processed Mapping Summary

-Next, we summarize the processed mappings, which include inference, reasoning, and confidence filtering.
+The processed mappings result from the application of inference, reasoning, and confidence filtering.

 {{ overlap_results.processed_counts_df.to_markdown() }}